yaq-project/yaqd-thorlabs/README.md

 Unplug and replug the USB cable to make it load the COM Port.

 ## Sensors use PyVISA
-For sensor hardware (PM100), this package uses PyVISA.
+For sensor hardware (Thorlabs PM series), this package uses PyVISA.